 How much: For adults the official recommendation is up to 1.5 g. daily which will be about one very slightly rounded teaspoon which can be divided over two to three doses daily.
 Therapeutic doses are considered to be 2-3 g.
 See cautions below.
 Not recommended for small children under two.
 For older children and those over 65, start with a low dose.
 There are varying opinions as to the dosage and confusion between the active ingredient curcumin and turmeric doses.

 Tea: I don’t recommend taking turmeric as a tea.
 It will stain everything.
-Some people like to take it in warm milk or hot cocoa.
+Some people like to take it in warm milk with honey (Golden Milk) or hot cocoa.

 Capsules: Curcumin (the active ingredient in Turmeric) is available in capsule form.
 Personally, I am not a fan of taking herbs (or spices) in such a concentrated active-ingredient-only-form.
 This is not what nature intended nor herbal medicine traditions which understood the importance of the synergy of the whole plant matter, be it seeds, leaf, bark or root.
 However, please consider organic turmeric which it may be quite helpful for therapeutic short term uses as a massive dosing therapy.
 ‘Short term’ is the key word.
 See cautions below.

 Food: A great way to take it, a curry is perhaps the best food method.
 However, I have added turmeric throughout the day in my yoghurt, muesli, some soups, salad dressings and other dishes.
 It gets a bit ‘old’ after a while and invariably I return to my favourite way.